• ASQE Growth Market Rule 4.14

 The Directors acknowledge the importance of high standards of corporate governance and, given the Company’s size and the constitution of the Board, comply with the principles set out in the QCA Code.
 The QCA Code sets out a standard of minimum best practice for small and mid-size quoted companies.

-The Board comprises seven Directors, three of whom are Executive Directors and four Non-Executive Directors, reflecting a blend of different experiences and backgrounds.
+The Board comprises five Directors, two of whom are Executive Directors and three Non-Executive Directors, reflecting a blend of different experiences and backgrounds.

 The QCA Code states that a company should have at least two independent non-executive directors.
-The Company has two independent non-executive directors being George Watt and Sarah Stoten.
+The Company has three independent non-executive directors being Giles Clifford, Adam Reynolds and Sarah Stoten.
 The Board believes that the composition of the Board brings a desirable range of skills and experience in light of the Company’s challenges and opportunities, while at the same time ensuring that no individual (or a small group of individuals) can dominate the Board’s decision making.
 The Company will appraise the structure of the Board on an ongoing basis.

 The Board intends to meet regularly to review, formulate and approve the Group’s strategy, budgets, corporate actions and oversee the Group’s progress towards its goals.
 The Company has established an Audit Committee, a Remuneration Committee and a Nomination Committee, each with formally delegated duties and responsibilities and with written terms of reference.